 In 1986 Congress reauthorized the Act and amended it.
 The 1986 amendments to the Safe Drinking Water Act and the Rules devleoped to implement it have influenced the operation of Fort Smith's water system.
-Among the changes were the initial regulation of 83 drinking water contaminants, and a requirement to present a risk to human health at the SMCL. regulate an additional 25 contaminants every three years.
+Among the changes were the initial regulation of 83 drinking water contaminants, and a requirement to regulate an additional 25 contaminants every three years.